pwittchen/spotify-cli-linux/README.md

 A command line interface to [Spotify](https://www.spotify.com/) on Linux.

 This project is inspired by the similar project called [shpotify](https://github.com/hnarayanan/shpotify), which does similar things, but on macOS.

-View this project on PyPi at https://pypi.org/project/spotify-cli-linux/.
+It should be simple and follow [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).

 installation
 ------------